syncfusion-content/blazor-docs/blazor/common/data-binding/bind-entity-framework.md

 ![Install Syncfusion Blazor Grid NuGet](../images/grid-package.png)

 N> For this demo, **Syncfusion.Blazor.Grid(19.1.0.66)** NuGet package is used.
-A new Syncfusion.Blazor NuGet package with new enhancement has been released in our every-week release and main release.
+A new Syncfusion Blazor NuGet package with new enhancement has been released in our every-week release and main release.
 So, you can check and update to the latest versions by using the following link.

 [Grid Editing](https://www.nuget.org/packages/Syncfusion.Blazor.Grid/)